AnonymousSubmission4231/SoMeLVLM/README.md

 Model weights have already been released.
 For the anonymous consideration, this repo does not include the Huggingface link.

 Plain text & Multimodal dataset samples can be checked in this repo.
-The full version (~16GB) is ready and will be released on Huggingface.
+The full version (~16GB) is ready and will be released on Huggingface once the review period is completed.

 ## Table of Contents